htsull/Actress_DL_Classification/README.md

 ## 📦 Repository Contents

-- 📓 `classProject.ipynb` – main notebook used to run the experiments.
+- 📓 `Classifier.ipynb` – main notebook used to run the experiments.
 - 🧪 `Trash - Tests/` – additional exploratory notebooks.
 - 💾 `checkpoint/ckpt.t7` – example of a saved model checkpoint.